 IRB Review of Research

 NOTE: this information is based on the human subject protection regulations (Common Rule) current in January 2017.
 The revisions to these regulations (the Final Rule) were published in the Federal Register on January 18, 2017 and go into effect on January 19, 2018.
 This information will be updated by the effective date of these changes.
 For now the following information remains current.

 Institutional Review Boards review and approve human subject research to ensure research is conducted ethically and that the rights and welfare of subjects are protected.

 Any project that meets the federal definitions of research with human subjects falls under the scope of Children's Hospital IRB oversight.
 These projects must be reviewed by the IRB before any activities begin, and unless also eligible for exemption, the IRB maintains continued oversight of these projects.

 With the exception of some special types of projects (HUD, Expanded Access) - if the project does not meet the federal definitions of human subject research, IRB review is not required.

 Decision Tree - For help in analyzing whether a project should be submitted for a determination, and/or whether it requires Children's Hospital IRB review and approval.
 If you are unsure after analyzing your project, or have need for an official determination letter from the IRB, the project can be submitted for review.
-Include a memo indicating you need a non-human subject research determination, a detailed description of your project, and the Registration page with indication that your project is "QI/QA, not research."
 The IRB office can also provide an informal opinion about your project - contact the office for directions.

 See also: Am I doing research?
 NIH Infopath quesionnaire - a quick decision tool that should assist you with determining if your research involves human subjects, may be considered exempt from the Federal regulations or is not considered human subjects research.

 Additional resources are listed at the bottom of this page.